eoftedal/SafeNuGet/README.md

 Want to contribute?
 ===================
 Great!
-If you want to contribute to the list of unsafe libraries, please create a pull request or email me at erlend@oftedal.no.
+If you want to contribute to the list of unsafe libraries, please create a pull request, register it as an [issue](https://github.com/eoftedal/SafeNuGet/issues) or email me at erlend@oftedal.no.

 Code contributions are also very welcome.
 Fork and create a pull request.